coolcarly/coolcarly.github.io/blog/2024/June/sourdough-starter.md

 At 5 pm, I weighed 32 g of sourdough starter into a fresh jar and fed with 30 g rye flour and 47 g of water.
 It sat on the bench at room temperature overnight.
 With the discard, I prepared another pizza dough.
 I think I am addicted to baking now and I need to stop before my waist grows too large (ha ha!)

 ## *Day 19 Tuesday 2 July 2024*
 Just before I headed off to work (8 am), I checked the starter and it is very close to doubling its size.
+When I returned home, it deflated but was still larger than it was after the original feeding.

+After preparing dinner (5.30 pm), I fed the starter.
+As I am thinking to bake less for the next few days, I halved the mixture.
+In a fresh jar, I weighed 11 g of starter.
+I fed it with 20 g of flour and 41 g of water.
+The addition of this much water was a mistake (I tipped the water bottle too heavily).
+It was not too much of an issue though, all I observed was that it became more porous.
+The starter was left to sit at room temperature for 24 hours.

 ## Outlook:
 - Since Day 1, the temperature has been average of 18.2 ± 1.2 (see Figure 1 below), with some days the dough being placed in a warmish area than room temperature.
 I believe that temperature has a large role in the activity of the yeast as in colder environments, it takes longer to grow.